 An OPC server that runs on the station computer designs the communication system architecture of the higher remote hierarchical system.
-The OPC server stores all the parameter values from all 13 compressors in the form of addresses received through the Emerson Ethernet communication protocol.
+The OPC server stores all the parameter values from all 13 compressors as addresses received through the Emerson Ethernet communication protocol.
 Figure 11 presents a data communication architecture of the higher remote hierarchical system.